The National Center for Suburban Studies at Hofstra University®

 Faculty Diversity Grants, LGBTQQIA Research Awards, Undergraduate Student Diversity/LGBTQQIA Research Awards – These awards, announced annually, recognize research or curricular on diversity and experiences of lesbian, gay, bisexual, transgender, queer, questioning, intersex, and ally people on Hofstra's campus and/or in the suburbs.

-Census 2010 Conference – Co-sponsored by George Mason University and Hofstra University in Arlington, VA, the national conference presented an opportunity for analysts to share their studies of the changes that have taken place since the 2000 Census which had revealed striking patterns of new suburban growth, diversity, class segregation, immigrant settlement and poverty.
+Census 2010 Conference – Co-sponsored by George Mason University and Hofstra University and held in Arlington, VA, the national conference presented an opportunity for analysts to share their studies of the changes that have taken place since the 2000 census which had revealed striking patterns of new suburban growth, diversity, class segregation, immigrant settlement, and poverty.